-Everyone at least once in their life didn’t understand the meaning of the words that native speakers use.
+Everyone, at least once in their life, doesn’t understand the meaning of the words that native speakers use.
 “Oh no, you said you won’t tell anybody, but you just let the cat out of the bag!” - what does that mean?
 What did I do?
 I have neither a cat nor a bag, that is for sure.
-The answer to this question is simple - the meaning of the sentence is not obvious from the individual words, it needs to be understood in a context.
-Then you will understand that the expression “to let the cat out of the bag” doesn’t have to do anything with a cat or a bag, but with revealing a secret.
+The answer to this question is simple—the meaning of the sentence is not obvious from the individual words.
+It needs to be understood in a context.
+Then you will understand that the expression “to let the cat out of the bag” doesn’t have to do anything with a cat or a bag but with revealing a secret.
 Those expressions are called idioms.

 In this article, you will read about the must-know idioms about happiness and sadness that will make you sound like a native speaker!
 So, let’s dive into it!

 The meaning: to be very happy and excited about something that has happened.

 Helena jumped for joy when she heard that she’d won the first prize.